cormas/cormas/README.md

 ```
 All packages load into the Cormas-* package names.

-## How to use Command Line interface (CLI)
+## How to install with Command Line interface (CLI)

-You can deal with cormas/pharo through unix commande line.
-It work as follow :
+You can install CORMAS through unix commande line.
+It work as follow:

 ```
 mkdir mydir